mRedzuan451/Echo-Lab/chapter 1.md

 * **LOCATION:** A ruined city plaza outside the transit tunnel.
 * **CHARACTERS:** The Player, The Proctor (voice).
 * **SUMMARY:** The player emerges into a larger area with two clear paths.
 A high-Perception character may notice tracks.
-The Proctor's voice announces the **Major Event: The Drop**, a time-limited supply cache landing in the plaza.
+The Proctor's booming voice announces the **Major Event: The Drop**, a time-limited supply cache landing in the plaza.
 * **PLAYER CHOICE:**
     1.  **Go for the Supply Drop:** Head towards the contested location.
     2.  **Ignore the Drop:** Choose a path (rooftops or subway) to avoid the conflict.